-Off the beaten path, about an hour from I-10 and only 45 minutes from I-75, an ideal resting place or stopping point when in route to/from Savannah and Charleston--or even Florida, Albany, Georgia, offers daytime options for outdoor adventure while the evening scene sparks romance.
+Off the beaten path, about an hour from I-10 and only 45 minutes from I-75, and an ideal place for a mini-vacation, Albany, GA offers daytime options for outdoor adventure while the evening scene sparks romance.

 Albany's southern location makes it an ideal destination for H2O adventures.
 Float the Flint River by kayak or canoe via the Georgia Power Dam, Riverfront Park Launch, Ray Charles Plaza Launch or the Marine Landing input areas.